CS 332

 Prerequisites

-The formal prerequisite for this course is CS112 or CS230 or permission of instructor.
-Given the shift of the course software to the MATLAB environment, CS332 can now be taken with programming background from CS111.
+The prerequisite for this course is CS112 or CS230 or permission of instructor.
 No prior experience with MATLAB is needed.

 Reading

 There is no required textbook for this course.
 Notes, book excerpts and journal articles will be distributed throughout the semester.
 Some useful background material will be drawn from the book, Vision Science: Photons to Phenomenology, by Stephen Palmer.
-Additional books on computer vision and biological vision are available on one of the bookshelves in room SCI S160A.
+Additional books on computer vision, biological vision, and MATLAB are available in the lab, SCI S160A.

 Course Evaluation

-There will be 7 homework assignments, most of which will require computer work.
-The assignments will use vision software written in MATLAB that can be run on MACs and PCs.
+There will be 8 or 9 homework assignments, most of which will require computer work.
+The assignments will use vision software written in MATLAB that can be run on Macs and PCs.

 There will be two in-class exams on the following dates:

 Finally, there will be a final project that involves the independent exploration of a vision topic that is of interest to you.
-Topics can be explored through current literature that may include journal articles, excerpts from books, or online papers, and can include an implementation of some sort.
+Topics can be explored through current literature that may include journal articles, excerpts from books, or online papers, and can include an implementation or computer simulations with a vision model, or a perceptual experiment.
 Some possible areas of exploration are listed on the final project web page.
-During the last two classes of the semester, each student will give a 10-15 minute presentation of her final project work.
-A final paper on this work is due by the end of final exam period, on Monday, December 21.
+During the last two classes of the semester, students will give 10 minute presentations of their final project work.
+A final paper on this work is due by the end of final exam period, on Friday, December 20.

 Late Assignment Policy